 How to Use This Safety Index When Planning Your Trip

-The purpose of this Global Tourist Safety Index 2025 is not to scare you away from specific destinations but to help you travel smarter.
-Every city in the world has both safe and less safe areas, good and bad experiences, responsible businesses, and opportunistic ones.
-The key is understanding which risks are most common in each place and adjusting your behavior accordingly.
+The Global Tourist Safety Index aims to help you travel smarter, not to scare you from certain places.
+Every city in the world has safe and unsafe areas.
+There are good and bad experiences, too.
+Some businesses are responsible, while others take advantage.
+The key is to understand which risks are most common in each place and adjust your behavior accordingly.

 When planning your next trip, use this guide in three simple steps: